notSarish/ImageAlteringApp/DEVELOPMENT.md

 05/06/20: After writing the randomized SVD approximation algorithm, I found slight improvements in run time, but it was still pretty slow.
 I plan on simply using the Arpack++ library as even after compiling there is a huge loss in quality in the image.

 05/06/20: After debugging the randomized SVD approximation, I found out that while fairly accurate, it lacked the accuracy to create a truly compressed image as the image just ended up with a lot of noise.
 Decided to just use the Eigen SVD on a smaller pixel image as the run times was a lot quicker for smaller images.

+5/06/20: Made changes to Readme and finished tests